NavMohan-24/Quantum-Chem-Project/Virtual-Screening/readme.md

 ### Drug virtual screening using quantum annealers
  - **Virtual screening is performed via Similarity Search**

- - **Molecules are converted to [Molecular graphs](https://en.wikipedia.org/wiki/Molecular_graph), and the problem is converted to finding the maximum common substructure (MCS) between two undirected graphs.**
+ - **Molecules are converted to [Molecular graphs](https://en.wikipedia.org/wiki/Molecular_graph), and the problem is converted to finding the [Maximum Common Substructure (MCS)](https://projects.volkamerlab.org/teachopencadd/talktorials/T006_compound_maximum_common_substructures.html) between two undirected graphs.**

  - **The MCS problem can be reformulated as a QUBO problem and solved in a quantum annealer.**